bootlegsorcery/compendium/_notes/Passive Information Gathering.md

 title: Passive Information Gathering
 tags: pentesting
 ---

-# Passive Information Gathering

-_Information gathering in which you gather information without directly interacting with the target or their systems._
+> ℹ️ Information gathering in which you gather information without directly interacting with the target or their systems.

 # Physical Domain